cristina-j/QA-Sauce-Demo-Project/README.md

   - User remains on login page
   - Error message appears:
     *Epic sadface: Username and password do not match any user in this service*
-  - URL does not redirect to `inventory.html`
+  - URL does not redirect to `inventory` page